OctopusDeploy/docs/docs/packaging-applications/build-servers/teamcity.md

 !include <teamcity-pack>

-## Using Octopus as a Package Repository {#TeamCity-PushpackagestoOctopusUsingOctopusasaPackageRepository}
+## Using Octopus as a package repository {#TeamCity-PushpackagestoOctopusUsingOctopusasaPackageRepository}

 Octopus can be used as a [NuGet package repository](/docs/packaging-applications/package-repositories/built-in-repository/index.md), or it can be configured to use an external feed (such as retrieving them from TeamCity).